Alex Bregman Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The 10.7 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.
+- The Twins pitching staff is No. 1 in MLB with a collective 11.5 strikeouts per nine innings.

-- The Twins have the first-ranked team ERA among all league pitching staffs (1.74).
+- The Twins have the second-ranked team ERA across all league pitching staffs (2.28).

-- The Twins give up the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- The Twins allow the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- Ryan (1-0) pitches for the Twins to make his second start this season.
+- Mahle (1-0) gets the starting nod for the Twins, his second this season.

-- In his last time out on Sunday, the right-hander tossed six innings against the Kansas City Royals, giving up one earned run while surrendering three hits.
+- In his most recent appearance on Monday, the righty tossed five innings against the Miami Marlins, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.